sahat/hackathon-starter/README.md

   .post(apiController.postTwitter)
 ```

-Use whichever style that makes sense to you.
+Use whichever style makes sense to you.
 Either one is acceptable.
 I think that chaining HTTP verbs on `app.route` is a very clean and elegant approach, but on the other hand, I can no longer see all my routes at a glance when you have one route per line.

 **Step 2.** Create a new schema and a model `Book.js` inside the *models* directory.
 ```js